Twitter: Some Good News

 YouTube advertising revenues were $4 billion, up 33% year-on-year.
 Significant YouTube revenue growth persisted until late in the first quarter with different performance trajectories for the brand and direct response components.
 Direct response continued to have substantial year-on-year growth throughout the entire quarter.
 Brand advertising growth accelerated in the first 2 months of the quarter, but began to experience a headwind in mid-March.
 As a result by the end of March, total YouTube ads revenue growth had decelerated to a year-on-year growth rate in the high-single-digit."

 This direct response chink in the Twitter ad armor does kind of dampen the bull case.
-Online ad peers like Snapchat can point to captive millenials and the fact that video game publishers and media companies need to come to them.
-Pinterest can talk cooking and home improvement monetization in consumer products.
-TikTok can talk pure feel good entertainment and musicians/celebrities engaging with fans in a manner that essentially replaces live events.
-That’s a lot more compelling ad story than Twitter’s derivatives of virus news/politics content.
+Online ad peers like Snapchat can point to captive millennials and the fact that video game publishers and media companies need to come to them.
+Pinterest can talk about cooking and home improvement monetization in consumer products.
+TikTok can talk pure feel-good entertainment and musicians/celebrities engaging with fans in a manner that essentially replaces live events.
+That's a lot more compelling ad story than Twitter's derivatives of virus news/politics content.
 So why am I saying the stock is a tempting long?

 Well, because the service does suck you in so well, and thus the long-term yet to be achieved potential of it is always there whispering in your ear.
 Also, in this inflate the entire stock market to prevent armageddon FED tape, Twitter looks relatively cheap.
-Basically, if Uber without a CTO and CFO and with gross bookings cliff diving is flat on the year, Twitter at less than 5x sales and sub 20x EBITDA with a nice data licensing biz cushion still there is almost a deep value stock with low expectations.
+Basically, if Uber without a CTO and CFO and with gross bookings cliff diving are flat on the year, Twitter at less than 5x sales and sub 20x EBITDA with a nice data licensing biz cushion still there is almost a deep value stock with low expectations.
 Also, Twitter still has an event catalyst element the others are missing, SPORTS.
 In whatever form professional sports resume, Twitter is set up to see a unique rebound from pent up consumer demand.
 So, for the trader junkies out there, which these days is pretty much everyone with an internet connection on the planet, Twitter stock is calling!

 However, for sensible investors with a holding horizon that extends beyond monetary induced euphoria and corona investing summer camp trades, serious long-term questions remain.
 Just spend some time on Twitter and you will quickly be reminded of why being long the stock is such torture.